jgchaparro/shark_attacks_cleaning/README.md

 ### End step: filling in the remaining rows

-Given that the final data frmae must contain over 20k rows, dropping them was not an option.
+Given that the final data frame must contain over 20k rows, dropping them was not an option.
 Instead, I wrote a function that generates random rows based on pieces of information from previously cleaned rows.
 Those were appended to the subset dataframe `df` to form `clean_full_df`.
 Finally, `clean_full_df` is exported to a .csv file.